biotope/biotope-element/README.md

 </my-button>
 ```

-Note: It's irrelevant where the `script` is placed.
+> __📝 Note:__ It's irrelevant where the `script` is placed.
 But remember that the component will only start
 to render after the `script` is parsed and the component is registered.

 ## Compatibility and Polyfills
 Natively, Web Components are not supported by all browsers - this includes `biotope-element`.
 You
 can check out a list of compatible browsers using [caniuse](https://caniuse.com/#search=Custom%20Elements%20v1).

-To get it to work almost all non-dead browsers, you can use [these polyfills](https://github.com/webcomponents/polyfills).
+To get it to work on almost all non-dead browsers, you can use [these polyfills](https://github.com/webcomponents/polyfills).
 You can also checkout their [npm package](https://www.npmjs.com/package/@webcomponents/webcomponentsjs)
 or you can simply put a script pointing to [unpkg](https://unpkg.com/@webcomponents/webcomponentsjs@2.3.0/webcomponents-loader.js)
 which will load only the necessary polyfills.

+Remember to make sure that the polyfill is fully loaded before attempting to load any component with
+a `script` element.

 ## Documentation
 You can find the documentation [here](https://element.biotope.sh).